 - Stochastics and Data Science

-Master’s programs at the University of Turin are 2 years.
-For admission, it is necessary to pass the exam in which the basic information about the department is measured and to get a valid grade from the language exam.
+Master’s degree programs at the University of Turin are 2 years long.
+For admission, it is necessary to pass the exam where basic knowledge about the programs is measured and to get a valid grade from the language exam.

-On campus, there are emergency departments, hospitals, comfortable conference rooms and world-class medical research laboratories.
-The medical school campus has a proximal structure, making it easy for students to easily communicate with faculty and other medical professionals.
-This medical school curriculum is also designed so that students can do internships in their first year.
-The Faculty has a special type of course called “Dorsale Clinica”.
-This type of tutoring allows the student to discuss specific clinical cases with a specific clinical coordinator, continuing until year 6, when students will focus more on clinical issues.
+The medical school campus has a proximal structure, which makes it possible for students to communicate easily with lecturers and other medical professionals.
+The curriculum of medical school is also designed in such a way that students can do an internship in their first year.
+The faculty has a special type of course called “Dorsale Clinica”.
+This special type of course, which allows the students to discuss specific clinical cases with a specific clinical coordinator, resumes until the last year, when students will focus more on clinical subjects.

-University of Turin , which allow the integration of both research and didactic information.
-In addition, it offers students the Erasmus placement program, work placement and many more services.
+The medical school of the University of Turin has several research groups, allowing the integration of both research and didactic knowledge.
+In addition to this, it also offers students an Erasmus placement program, work placement and many other services.

-Italy is one of the countries that offer the most scholarship opportunities in Europe.
-Scholarship opportunities vary depending on the university and department you are applying to.
-In Italy, each region grants scholarships according to the rules it determines.
-These scholarships vary according to family income, success and personal income of students.
+In addition, Italy is one of the countries in Europe that offers the most scholarships to international students.
+Scholarship opportunities vary according to the university and department students are willing to apply.
+In Italy, which consists of regions, each region provides scholarships according to the rules determined internally.
+These scholarships may vary according to family income, success status and personal income of students.